apollographql/rover-init-starters/start-with-typescript/getting-started.md

 ## Make your first request

 1. Open `products.graphql` and take a look at your starter schema.
+2. In the terminal, run `npm ci` then `npm run dev` to start the subgraph server.
-2. In the terminal, run the `rover dev` command provided in the output of `rover init` under **Next steps**.
+3. In a new terminal window, run the `rover dev` command provided in the output of `rover init` under **Next steps**.
 The `dev` command starts a local development session and gives you access to Apollo Sandbox—a local, in-browser GraphQL playground, where you can run GraphQL operations and test your API as you design it.
-3. In Sandbox, paste the following GraphQL query in the **Operation** section:
+4. In Sandbox, paste the following GraphQL query in the **Operation** section:

 ```
 query GetProducts {